nickovic/rtamt/README.md

 ### Working with time units and timing assumptions

 The default unit in RTAMT is seconds, and the default expected period between two consecutive input samples is `1s` with `10%` tolerance.
-The following program uses these default values to implicitely set up the monitor.
+The following program uses these default values to implicitly set up the monitor.
 The specification intuitively states that whenever the `req` is above `3`, eventually within `5s` `gnt` also goes above `3`.
 The user feeds the monitor with values timestamped _exactly_ `1s` apart from each other.
 It follows that the periodic sampling assumption holds.